AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-11-microexpress-nio.md

 <center><blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Super excited we can finally share with all of you what we’ve been working on 🙌. <a href="https://t.co/o7Ul5RPYQB">https://t.co/o7Ul5RPYQB</a> <a href="https://twitter.com/hashtag/tryswiftconf?src=hash&amp;ref_src=twsrc%5Etfw">#tryswiftconf</a> <a href="https://twitter.com/hashtag/swiftnio?src=hash&amp;ref_src=twsrc%5Etfw">#swiftnio</a> <a href="https://twitter.com/hashtag/opensource?src=hash&amp;ref_src=twsrc%5Etfw">#opensource</a></p>&mdash; Johannes Weiß (@johannesweiss) <a href="https://twitter.com/johannesweiss/status/969094211646537728?ref_src=twsrc%5Etfw">March 1, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> </center>

-So lets redo our micro framework using the new Swift NIO API!
+So let's redo our micro framework using the new Swift NIO API!

 > We won't go **very** deep into Swift NIO, but cover all the basics to create
 > a web framework on top of it.